electricimp/GoogleIoTCore/examples/README.md

  - *GOOGLE_IOT_CORE_DEVICE_ID*: set the value from the step 4
  - *PRIVATE_KEY_URL*: copy [this link](./keys/priv_key.pem?raw=true)

-**Note**: You may use other names, ID's, etc. when following the instructions in Google IoT Console but make sure you set the constants in accordance to your data.
+**Note**: You may use other names, ID's, etc. when following the instructions in Google IoT Console but make sure you set the constants in accordance with your data.

 ![CfgStateSetConst](./example_imgs/CfgStateSetConst.png)

 10. Click **Build and Force Restart**.

 11. Check from the logs in the IDE that connection is established and configuration updates receiving is enabled.
-Also the current configuration may be received - it is empty by default.
+Also, the current configuration may be received - it is empty by default.

 ![CfgStateLogs](./example_imgs/CfgStateRun.png)